-Yep, Penis Shrinkage Is Real — Here’s What You Can Do Keep It In Check
+Yep, Your Penis Can Shrink — Here’s How To Keep It In Check

 You might not be as well-endowed as you used to be.

 The penis, such a curious organ.
-Many men are (understandably) obsessed with the size of their member.
-But your penis size may be under threat.
-To answer a question Elaine Benes so memorably asked, can your penis shrink?
+Many men are (understandably) obsessed with the size of their member and are concerned that their penis is getting smaller.
+And your penis size may really be under threat.
+To answer a question Elaine Benes so memorably asked, is penis shrinkage real?
 Definitely, and a shriveled penis doesn’t just show up after a dip in the pool.
-Penis shrinkage occurs with age.
+Penis shrinking occurs with age.

-Penises change over time, and penis shrinkage is real.
+Penises change over time, and penis shrinking is real.
 Erections naturally get smaller and less firm as a person ages, urologists confirm.
-Although there’s nothing men can do to stop a shriveled penis altogether, there’s a hell of a lot they can do to make penis shrinkage worse.
+But although there’s nothing men can do to stop a shriveled penis altogether, there’s a hell of a lot they can do to make penis shrinkage worse.

 “The penis can lose about a centimeter of length from your rock-solid thirties to when you’re in your about-to-retire sixties,” says Jamin Brahmbhatt, M.D., a Florida-based urologist.
 “The difference, honestly, is minute, and many men may not even notice it.”

 Penises are made up of three tubes, two of which are vascular and depend on blood flow to become erect.
 (The third is for funneling out urine.)
 As men age, the penis loses collagen and elasticity as a result of more cells aging and dying off, like in any other part of the body.
 All of this affects blood flow throughout the body, including to the penis, making erections smaller and less pronounced than they used to be.